onemarcos/Flutter-Challenge-02/README.md

 # challenge02

-A simple layout challange during the process of learning Dart/Flutter.
+A simple layout challenge during the process of learning Dart/Flutter.